open-plc-com/MIOC/README.md

 Firmware of IO module

-Project for EmBitz and Keil; SPL
+Projects for EmBitz and Keil; SPL